aidotse/PASEOS/README.md

 ### Faster than real-time execution

 In some cases, you may be interested to simulate your spacecraft operating for an extended period.
 By default, PASEOS operates in real-time, thus this would take a lot of time.
 However, you can increase the rate of time passing (i.e. the spacecraft moving, power being charged / consumed etc.) using the `time_multiplier` parameter.
-Set it is as follows when initializing PASEOS.
+Set it as follows when initializing PASEOS.

 ```py